pluma/fynx/README.md

 * **key**: *string*

-  The key identifying the store within the keyed store.
+  The key identifying the store within the collection.

 * **value**: *any*